bimdata/javascript-api-client/docs/BcfApi.md

 ## getVisibilities

-> Visibility getVisibilities(guid, projectsPk, topicsGuid)
+> VisibilityDefinition getVisibilities(guid, projectsPk, topicsGuid)

 Retrieve all visibilities of a viewpoint